Win Conditions Explained

 When Prestige Is Strongest

-Pursue a prestige-first strategy when you see a clear engine line in the early game — a cluster of Level 1 and Level 2 cards whose bonuses feed into available Level 3 cards.
-If the Level 3 row features cards worth four or five points that align with colors you are already collecting, prestige becomes the path of least resistance.
+Pursue a prestige-first strategy when you see a clear engine line in the early game: a cluster of Level 1 and Level 2 cards whose bonuses feed into available Level 3 cards.
+If the Level 3 row features cards worth three to six points that align with colors you are already collecting, prestige becomes the path of least resistance.
 Prestige is also strongest when your opponent is pursuing the same path, because a prestige mirror tends to favor the player with the more efficient engine, and you can race head-to-head rather than worrying about orthogonal threats.

 Tip: Count your opponent's points every turn.
 If they are at 15 or above, you need to either race them to 20 or start actively blocking their access to high-value cards.
 Losing track of the scoreboard is one of the most common mistakes in prestige-oriented games.